A Variant of the Stanley Depth for Multisets: Introduction

 \section{Introduction}

-In \cite{RS}, R. P. Stanley defined what is now called the Stanley depth of a $\mathbb{Z}^n$-graded module over a commutative ring.
-He conjectured that the Stanley depth was always at least the depth of the module.
-The notion of Stanley depth can be carried over to partially ordered sets (posets).
-In \cite{CB}, Biro, Howard, Keller, Trotter and Young proved that the Stanley depth of the poset of nonempty subsets of $\{1,2,...,n\}$ ordered by inclusion is $\lceil {n \over 2}\rceil$.
-In this paper, we will define and study the new depth of the poset of nonempty submultisets of a multiset ordered by inclusion, and find the new depth for some types of multisets.
+In \cite{S82} Stanley defined what is now called the \emph{Stanley depth} of a finitely-generated $\mathbb{Z}^n$-graded module over a commutative ring (see \cite{H} for a survey).
+Herzog et al. \cite{HVZ} established a combinatorial definition for the Stanley depth of certain modules in terms of \emph{partially ordered sets (posets)} that are the direct products of chains with the bottom element deleted, or equivalently, the sets of nonempty submultisets of multisets ordered by inclusion.
+In particular, Bir{\'{o}} et al. \cite{B} showed that the Stanley depth of $\llbracket S_k\rrbracket$ -- the poset of nonempty subsets of $S_k:=\{1,2,\dots,k\}$, ordered by inclusion -- is $\lceil k/2\rceil$.
+Shen \cite{S} extended this result by finding that Stanley depth of a complete intersection monomial ideal minimally-generated by $m$ monomials is $n - \lfloor m/2 \rfloor$, and this was later proved to be a lower bound for the Stanley depth of an $m$-generated squarefree monomial ideal by Keller and Young \cite{KY}.

+Although the Stanley depth is an interesting invariant of the posets just mentioned, there is no natural way to extend the definition to any (finite) poset.
+In this paper we will define and study a variant of Stanley depth which we call \emph{total depth}.
+The total depth of a finite poset $P$ is the largest integer $d$ such that there is a partition of $P$ into intervals whose top elements all have height at least $d$, where the {\it height} of an element $Z\in P$ has a standard definition -- the maximal size of a chain in $P$ starting with $Z$ (Definition \ref{def:height}).
+For instance, if $P$ has a unique maximal element $\hat{1}$ and the height of $\hat{1}$ is $h$, then the total depth of $P$ is $h$ if and only if $P$ has a unique minimal element.

+This total depth agrees with Stanley depth for $\llbracket S_k\rrbracket$ but not for the more general product of chains with the bottom element deleted (Section \ref{sec:comparison}).
+The total depth is the most natural variant of Stanley depth from $\llbracket S_k\rrbracket$ to any finite poset.
+It appears to be an interesting combinatorial invariant of a poset for its own sake, and it seems to be quite challenging to compute in general.

-This paper begins with the definition of the new depth in Section 2.
-Section 3 proves that one of the interval partitions with the maximal new depth has a special form and provides an upper bound for the new depth for a general multiset.
-Section 4 shows that the new depth of the product of chains $\bm{n}^k\backslash \bm{0}$ is $(n-1)\lceil{k\over 2}\rceil$.
-Section 5 determines the new depth for the cases $k=1$, $k=2$, and $k=3$, Section 6 the case of $k=4$, and finally, Section 7 the case of $k=5$.
+This paper begins with the definitions and comparisons of the Stanley depth and the total depth in Section \ref{sec:def}.
+Section \ref{sec:sdepthS} presents our main approach and shows that the Stanley depths of a multiset and its base set coincide.
+Section \ref{sec:optimal} proves that one of the interval partitions with the maximal total depth has a special form \eqref{eq:f}.
+Sections \ref{sec:n^k} and \ref{sec:bounds} derive upper and lower bounds for the total depth, and thus show that the total depth of the product of chains $\bm{n}^k$ with the bottom element deleted is $(n-1)\lceil{k/ 2}\rceil$ (Corollary \ref{coro:n^k}).
+Finally, Section \ref{sec:k=5} determines the total depths for multisets with at most five distinct elements.